dut-lang/dut-mode/README.md

 ## Introduction

-squirrel-mode is a major mode for editing code writte in [Squirrel Language](http://squirrel-lang.org/).
+squirrel-mode is a major mode for editing code written in [Squirrel Language](http://squirrel-lang.org/).
 It is a fork of the [original squirrel-mode](https://launchpad.net/squirrel-mode) that provides compatibility with Emacs 24.3 and following versions.